Selective amnesia: Types of memory

-In an experiment investigating the functional role of the entorhinal cortex entorhinal cortex pars medialis in memory formation, Hölscher and Schmidt (1994) found that they could produce selective amnesia for specific types of memories by creating lesions that is painful in the brains of rats.
+In an experiment investigating the functional role of the entorhinal cortex pars medialis in memory formation, Hölscher and Schmidt (1994) found that they could produce selective amnesia for specific types of memories by creating lesions that is painful in the brains of rats.
 In this experiment, both lesioned and non-lesioned rats were placed in an eight-armed maze with food in one of the arms.
 The rats had to orientate themselves to their surroundings to find the food.
 Rats with lesions showed significant memory problems, including memory failure and increased memory retrieval times, during trials in which they had to orient themselves using distal cues, the most distant cues.
 The researcher labeled these memory problems as selective amnesia.
 They also found that lesion-ed rats had a more difficult time finding the food when it was moved to a different arm.
-When the lesion-ed rats had to orient themselves in an egocentric egocentric test using proprioceptive proprioceptive cue, there were no detectable memory defects.
+When the lesion-ed rats had to orient themselves in an egocentric test using proprioceptive cue, there were no detectable memory defects.
 This finding suggests that the type of memory a subject is trying to remember may influence the subject's susceptibility to selective amnesia.